MeierTobias/ti-nspire-lib/README.md

 This section explains how to use the libraries on your TI-nspire CX II-T

-1. Download this repository or just the spezific tns file ou like to use.
+1. Download this repository or just the spezific tns file you like to use.
 2. Connect your calculator to your computer and start the TI-Nspire CX CAS Student software.
 3. Navigate to the folder where you saved the repository.
    <img src="img/Usage_Image_1.png" width="250">